atalle/sign-up-form-component/README.md

 # Frontend Mentor - Intro component with sign up form solution

 This is my solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
-I enjoy building Frontend Mentor challenges becayse they help me improve my coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents